-- git status, git diff, etc. usually look at all files in all subdirectories of the repository - If files or directories should always be excluded (e.g. build or cache directories), they can be added to the .gitignore file - This file contains one entry per line, lines starting with # are skipped: foo.txt lgnores all files named foo.txt /foo.txt lgnores only the file foo.txt in the top-level directory foo/ lgnores all directories and their contents named foo f lgnores all files and directories that contain the letter f
+- git status, git diff, etc. usually look at all files in all subdirectories of the repository - If files or directories should always be excluded (e.g. build or cache directories), they can be added to the .gitignore file

 .git

 - This directory contains all commits, branches, etc. - E.g., .git/refs/heads contains one file per branch - If you remove this directory, all data is lost!